 FEB 2015: Professor Kelly Caylor, CEE and head of the ENV certificate program of the Princeton Environmental Institute, joins Princeton Studies Food.

-FEB 2015: Lyndon Estes, research scholar, joins Princeton Studies Food.
+FEB 2015: Lyndon Estes, research scholar, joins Princeton Studies Food, and we begin discussions of on-campus agriculture and feasibility of such projects.

-JAN 2015: Stipend authorized for first hire: Karla Cook, longtime journalist, former restaurant critic for The New York Times, editor of The Food Times, nonprofit founder and community organizer, now coordinator for the nascent group.
+JAN 2015: Stipend authorized for first hire: Karla Cook, a co-founder of Princeton Studies Food, longtime journalist, former restaurant critic for The New York Times, editor of The Food Times, nonprofit founder and community organizer, as coordinator and connector for the nascent group.

 DEC 2014: Princeton on the Plate, a Spoon University panel discussion on how food builds community across disparate and diverse groups, features farmer Jess Niederer of Chickadee Creek Farm; Raoul Momo of Terra Momo Restaurant Group and PU’s Smitha Haneef; co-sponsored by Princeton Studies Food.

-OCT 2014: Systemic Risk in Global Agriculture, a Princeton-Columbia Joint Conference sponsored by the Global Systemic Risk research community of the Princeton Institute for International PII, brings Tim Searchinger, Steve Pacala, Rob Socolow, scholars from within and outside the University to examine uncertainties in the complex and dynamic system of agriculture – and in the interdependent complex systems it requires and affects.
+OCT 2014: Systemic Risk in Global Agriculture, a Princeton-Columbia Joint Conference sponsored by the Global Systemic Risk research community of the Princeton Institute for International and Regional Studies and under the direction of Professor Miguel Centeno, brings Tim Searchinger, Steve Pacala, Rob Socolow, plus scholars from within and outside the University to examine uncertainties in the complex and dynamic system of agriculture – and in the interdependent complex systems it requires and affects.

-OCT 2014: Princeton Studies Food conference, funded by Gordon Douglas MD ’55 and Sheila Mahoney S’55, draws a standing-room-only crowd for presentations on food-related research under way at the University.
+OCT 2014: Princeton Studies Food conference, funded by Gordon Douglas MD ’55 and Sheila Mahoney S’55 and led by Tim Searchinger, draws a standing-room-only crowd for presentations on food-related research under way at the University.

 2014: Gordon Douglas and Sheila Mahoney establish fund for two conferences and educational food work, under the direction of Tim Searchinger and postdoc Amy Lerner.
-Other team members include Rozalie Czesana ’18, representing Spoon University-Princeton and Anthony Shu ’18, also representing Spoon.
+Other team members include Rozalie Czesana ’18, representing Spoon University-Princeton and Anthony Shu ’18, also representing Spoon, and Karla Cook.

 2014: Gordon Douglas and Sheila Mahoney give real estate to Princeton University, with the idea of using the trust for some aspect of health.

-2013: Flavor Lab: A Sense of Place on the Plate – coordinated by Karla Cook, a series of 14 dinners for Mathey College freshmen by Chef Craig Shelton and featuring local, seasonal and organic ingredients.
+2013: Flavor Lab: A Sense of Place on the Plate – coordinated by Karla Cook, a series of 14 dinners for Mathey College freshmen by Chef Craig Shelton, a James Beard award winner, and featuring local, seasonal and organic ingredients.
+Some pix here.

 2011: AlumniCorps Seminar, “Sustainable Food and Public Health,” moderated by Gordon Douglas MD ’55, with panelists David Benzaquen and Nancy Easton